Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- At home this season, Cincinnati has one win against the spread and is 2-2 overall.
+- Cincinnati has covered the spread once at home, and is 2-2 overall there, this season.

-- On the road, Pittsburgh is 2-2 overall and 3-1 against the spread.
+- This year on the road, Pittsburgh is 3-1 against the spread and 2-2 overall.

-- This year, in four away games, Pittsburgh has gone over the total once.
+- Pittsburgh has hit the over once in four away games this season.

 Powered by Data Skrive.